fabianmieller/vuejs-todo-app/README.md

 # VueJs Todo App

-Todo App written with VueJs 2 with Bootstrap 4 and Moment.js
+Todo App written with VueJs 2, Bootstrap 4 and Moment.js

 > This repository is currently in development phase!
 > (See [Todo](#todo) for open features).